-- Elevators may be used for wheelchair access. - Disabled persons are to be evacuated by the stairwells with the assistance of other building occupants, first responders or the Raleigh Fire Department. - Generally, wheelchairs should not be carried down the stairs; a person who, for reasons of personal health or safety, may not be removed from their wheelchair must inform the-first responders- - Evac-chairs, if available, should be brought to assist the non-ambulatory
+- Disabled persons are to be evacuated by the stairwells with the assistance of other building occupants, first responders or the Raleigh Fire Department. - Generally, wheelchairs should not be carried down the stairs; a person who, for reasons of personal health or safety, may not be removed from their wheelchair must inform the-first responders- - Evac-chairs, if available, should be brought to assist the non-ambulatory.

 In the case of fire or any other emergency, the staff duty police officer decides if a public announcement shall be made through one of the university's emergency notification methods.
-All inquiries from the media shall be referred to NC State's Executive Director of University Relations in University Communications.
+All inquiries from the media shall be referred to University Communications.